dmaivel/vscc/README.md

 - [ ] User memory manager (free code, symbols, ir, memory limits)
 - [ ] Refactor `codegen` implementation
     - create a codegen interface structure, contains function pointers
-    - base for adding support for new abi's or architectures
+    - base for adding support for new ABIs/architectures
-- [ ] Save IR to storage as source/binary (improve source syntax)
-- [ ] Load IR from storage
+- [x] Save/load IR to and from storage
 - [ ] Full Sys-V support
 - [ ] Basic support for all IR opcodes in `codegen`
 - [ ] Finish implementing all IR opcodes in `codegen`